rakutentech/ios-remote-config/README.md

 #### Running the sample app and unit tests

 - Clone or fork the repo
+- Run `git submodule update --init` in the root which will populate the `shared` folder
+- Run `cd shared` then run `git submodule update --init` to populate the `config` folder
+- Run `./gradlew linkRemoteConfigSharedDebugFrameworkIos` to create the shared networking framework `build/bin/ios/RemoteConfigSharedDebugFramework/RemoteConfigShared.framework`
 - Run `bundle exec pod install` in the repo root folder
 - Open `RRemoteConfig.xcworkspace` in Xcode
 - Select the `SampleApp` scheme then build/run